Texas Handgun License

-You must attend in-person or online classroom training with a certified instructor.
+You must attend a four to six hour in-person or online classroom training and pass a written examination with a certified instructor.

 Classroom training will cover:

-- Laws on weapons and the use of deadly force
+- Laws related to weapons and the use of deadly force.

-- Handgun use and safety, including controlling and securing handguns
+- Handgun use and safety, including controlling and securing openly carried handguns.

 After you pass the online classroom training, you'll need to show that you’re skilled at shooting a handgun by attending a range instruction class.
 Before you go, contact an instructor to know if you will need a handgun for the course.

-- Be approved by Texas Commission on Law Enforcement (TCOLE) as a firearm instructor
+- Certification by Texas Commission on Law Enforcement (TCOLE) as a firearm instructor.

-- Be approved by the National Rifle Association as a firearm instructor
+- Certification by the National Rifle Association as a firearm instructor.

-- Prove that you graduated from a certified, handgun instructor school
+- Proof of graduation from a certified, handgun instructor school.